 Permissive Qualifications.
 Beginning January 1, 2020, there are only four candidate qualifications associations are allowed to adopt.
 A person can be disqualified from serving on the board if:

 Qualifications No Longer Allowed.
 Marjorie Murray's organization voided all other candidate qualifications.
 Following are some of the qualifications which are no longer allowed:

 - The person must be in good standing.
 Now, a person can have significant architectural and rules violations and unpaid fines and still serve on the board.

 - The person must not be in litigation with the association.
 Even though this creates conflicts of interest and confidentiality problems, persons suing the association can simultaneously serve on the board.

 - The person has been convicted of a felony in the past ten years.
 As long as the association's fidelity bond is not affected, felons can now serve on the board.

 - The person is a second or third-tier registered sex offender.
 They cannot be excluded unless it affects the fidelity bond.

 - The person meets minimum age and residency criteria.
 This affects 55+ communities.
 It means an 18-year old who owns a unit through inheritance can serve on 55+ boards.

 Qualifications Via Rule Change.
 Even though the bylaws may be silent on director qualifications or contain invalid qualifications, the court of appeals in Friars Village v.
 Hansing ruled that boards can adopt director qualifications in their election rules without amending their bylaws.
-Civil Code §5105(c) provides the same authorization.
+This same authorization can be found in Civil Code § 5105(c)